- Better informed consumers will reward retailer innovation in the New Year

 NEW SPINS PRODUCT INTELLIGENCE TREND DATA

 The health and wellness industry has seen a secular shift in consumers’ focus toward better-for-you products.
-And while the spotlight typically falls on food and beverage, newer areas of considerable growth include alcohol, vitamin and supplements, and clean label skincare.
+While the spotlight typically falls on food and beverage, newer areas of considerable growth include alcohol, vitamins and supplements, and clean label skincare.
 New research shows that shoppers are applying the same attention to the ingredients in a variety of everyday products that they use as they are in their meal ingredients.
 To be able to better track changes in these areas, SPINS launched new attributes in August and the latest information highlights a need for these categories to be on the radar screens of retailers going forward.
 New trend data includes:

 Vitamins and Supplements